Greg Vogle

-Gregory W. Vogle (born 1958) is an American intelligence officer who served as the Director of the National Clandestine Service from January 29, 2015 until August 2017.
+Gregory W. Vogle (born 1958) is an American intelligence officer who served as the Director of the National Clandestine Service from January 29, 2015, until August 2017.
 He is a recipient of the Distinguished Intelligence Cross, the nation's highest intelligence award for valor, often described as a Medal of Honor equivalent, for his actions to defend Afghan President Hamid Karzai and his troops against an attack on their position by the Taliban in Tarinkot, Afghanistan.

 Career

-Vogle served in the United States Marine Corps as an infantry officer from 1981 to 1986.
-Vogle joined the Central Intelligence Agency in 1986 as a paramilitary operations officer within the CIA’s Special Activities Division (SAD) and deployed to Africa, Bosnia, Pakistan and Middle East.
+After graduating from the Citadel, Vogle served in the United States Marine Corps as an infantry officer from 1981 to 1986.
+Vogle joined the Central Intelligence Agency in 1986 as a paramilitary operations officer within the CIA's Special Activities Division (SAD) and deployed to Africa, Bosnia, Pakistan and Middle East.
 He worked with various parties in the United States Intelligence Community, including the United States Department of Defense.
-Vogle is now a Principal at McChrystal Group, an advisory firm based in Alexandria, Virginia.

 Rescue of Hamid Karzai

 On October 9, 2001 Hamid Karzai entered Afghanistan and linked up with his supporters to seize Tarinkot.
-Taliban forces launched a counterattack against Karzai's lightly-armed forces and he was forced to withdraw.
-On November 3, Karzai contacted a member of the Special Activities Center, identified only as "Greg V." who immediately acted by linking up Karzai and himself with his joint CIA/Army Special Forces/JSOC team (consisted of 110 CIA officers, 316 Special Forces soldiers and 12 Joint Special Operations Command (JSOC) raiders) designated Echo team.
+Taliban forces launched a counterattack against Karzai's lightly armed forces and he was forced to withdraw.
+On November 3, Karzai contacted a member of the Special Activities Center, identified only as "Greg V." who immediately acted by linking up Karzai and himself with his joint CIA & DOD team (consisting of 110 CIA officers, 316 Army Special Forces soldiers and 12 JSOC operatives designated as Echo team.
 From there, they made a nighttime insertion back into Tarinkot.
 Karzai then went from village to village seeking support to fight against the Taliban.
 On November 17, a large battle ensued.
 Several of Karzai's new recruits fled, but Vogle took command and ran between defensive positions shouting, "If necessary, die like men!".
 The line held and as CIA Director George Tenet said in his book Center of the Storm, "It was a seminal moment.
 Had Karzai's position been overrun, as appeared likely for much of November 17, the entire future of the Pashtun rebellion in the south could have ended."
 Vogle was awarded the Distinguished Intelligence Cross, the CIA's highest award for valor, and the equivalent of the Medal of Honor for those in the intelligence community.

 Later on December 5, Karzai was leading his resistance force against the Taliban at Khandahar, their capital and one of their last remaining strongholds.
 Vogle was the lead paramilitary advisor to Karzai in this battle when, as a result of a mistake in calculating an air strike, a bomb was dropped on their position.
 Vogle threw his body on Karzai and saved his life.
 The same day Khandahar fell and Karzai was named the interim Prime Minister.